canturk/qmtoolbox/README.md

    - Class QuadMeasure defines a quadrature measurement protocol for the coupled system:
 	 - Setups quantum operators, Hamiltonian, and Lindblad Master equation for qubit-HO system,
+	 - Algorithms for
+		- Quadrature measurement protocol(s),
+		- Evolution of density matrix in CPMG
-	 - Simulates the measurement, and
+		- Solving the master equation
 	 - Generates a measurement trajectory

    - Class ThermalQM inherited from QuadMeasure describes thermal inital (or thermal displacement) state of HO